Content

 For mounting the second tire bead, you need a bit of patience, as the foam ring sits tightly on the rim and you have to press the tire in between.

-The Tire Insert MaXalami Tire Noodle: Our Conclusion
+The Puncture Insert MaXalami Tire Noodle: Our Conclusion

-Maybe you have concerns at the beginning about whether a foam ring for almost 60€ really improves performance.
-But our experiences show: Pepi’s Tire Noodle absolutely convinced us in the tough test.
-Where we would otherwise have certainly suffered an annoying tire defect, we could simply continue riding as if nothing had happened.
-The system really offers some advantages and we can only recommend it to you, whether you are doing training laps, bike tours, or bikepacking trips.
-Admittedly, mounting and sealing the tubeless system was a bit more complicated with the foam ring than without, but the positive riding characteristics completely outweigh this.
+Maybe at the beginning, you have concerns whether a foam ring for almost 60€ really improves performance.
+But our experiences show: Pepi's Tire Noodle absolutely convinced us in tough use.
+Where we would have otherwise certainly suffered an annoying tire defect, we could just keep riding as if nothing had happened.
+The system really delivers some advantages and we can only recommend it to you, whether you are riding training laps, bike tours, or bikepacking trips.
+Admittedly, mounting and sealing the tubeless system was a bit more complicated with the foam ring than without, but the positive riding characteristics completely outweigh that.

-The Tire Insert MaXalami Pepi’s Tire Noodle gets a clear purchase recommendation from us!
+The puncture insert MaXalami Pepi's Tire Noodle receives a clear purchase recommendation from us!

 More info about bicycle tires in the Bike Blog: